 What's a conservation work party?

 Your chance to join a small group of like-minded people who want to give something back to the wild places they love.
 Participants get involved in hands-on conservation work covering things like path work, removing invasive species, litter picking and helping to rewild our landscape.
 Work parties take place all year round and can last from one to seven days.
-(Read about the amazing things they achieved in our 2015 report here.)
+(More detail about the amazing things they acheive in our 2016 report here.)

 There's no charge for Trust members but we encourage donations from non-members.
 Volunteers arrange their own food, travel and accommodation.
 We supply skilled supervision, tools and inspiration!